lsst-ts/ts_sal/doc/introductionDDS.rst

 Topic objects conceptually fit between publications and subscriptions.
 Publications must be known in such a way that subscriptions can refer to them unambiguously.
-A Topic is meant to fulfill that purpose: it associates a name (unique in the domain), and data-schema.
+A Topic is meant to fulfill that purpose: it associates a name (unique in the domain), a data-type, and QoS related to the data itself.
+In addition to the topic QoS, the QoS of the Writer associated with that Topic and the QoS of the Publisher associated to the Writer control the behavior on the publisher's side, while the corresponding Topic, Reader, and Subscriber QoS control the behavior on the subscribers side.

 When an application wishes to publish data of a given type, it must create a Publisher (or reuse an already created one) and a Writer